 In 2007, Marcel Desautels received an honorary McGill doctorate in recognition of his outstanding contributions to business education.
 In July 2008, he was made a Member of the Order of Canada, one of the highest civilian honours bestowed by the Canadian government.

-Marcel Desautels is an Honorary Lifetime Member of the Desautels Faculty of Management’s International Faculty Board.
+Marcel Desautels was an Honorary Lifetime Member of the Desautels Faculty of Management’s International Faculty Board.